 Works Best With Milk Paint, (What It’s Famous For)

-If you’ve never used Milk Paint before, it actually chips off on its own after it dries.
+If you’ve never used Milk Paint before, it likes to chip off on its own after it dries.
 It is meant for a rustic farmhouse-style paint job.

 You can apply a deter, such as vaseline or wax, when applying it to assure the paint chips off.
 Apply that to the spots you’d like the paint to chip away before your first coat of paint.